bvcyber/Burp-API-Spec-Parser/README.md

 **Manual host configuration required.** Find the correct host by either:

-1. 🔍 Intercepting requests from awscli or AWS Console
+1. Intercepting requests from awscli or AWS Console
-2. 📂 Checking `endpoint-rule-set-*.json` for the model at [botocore data folder](https://github.com/boto/botocore/tree/develop/botocore/data/)
+2. Checking `endpoint-rule-set-*.json` for the model at [botocore data folder](https://github.com/boto/botocore/tree/develop/botocore/data/)

+### MCP

+Currently only the `type`, `url`, and `headers` fields are parsed from the servers config JSON.
+Servers with `type: "stdio"` are not supported since these do not have a URL to connect to.

 ---